A differential-geometric analysis of the Bergman representative map: Bochner's normal coordinates and connection

 and

-where $(\zeta,\ov{\xi})\in T'_pM\oplus T''_pM=\mathbb{C}T_pM$.
+where $(\zeta,\overline{\xi})\in T'_pM\oplus T''_pM=\mathbb{C}T_pM$.
 It suffices to let $\xi\equiv0$, since the solution of (\ref{eqn2}) becomes the constant map $(w_1,\ldots,w_n)\equiv(p_1,\ldots,p_n)$. \end{proof}

-Using the above lemma, we prove the follwing proposition, appeared first in \cite{kapranov1999}.
+Using the above lemma, we prove the follwing proposition, which appeared first in \cite{kapranov1999}.

-\begin{prp} The inverse to the holomorphic exponential map at $p$ of the real analytic K\"{a}hler metric is the Bochner normal coordinate system at $p$, up to unitary linear transformations. \end{prp}
+\begin{prop} The inverse to the holomorphic exponential map at $p$ of the real analytic K\"{a}hler metric is the Bochner normal coordinate system at $p$, up to unitary linear transformations. \end{prop}

 \begin{proof} Let $\varphi$ be the inverse to the Bochner normal coordinate system and $\tilde{\gamma}(t)$ the curve in $M$ given by $\tilde{\gamma}(t)=\varphi(v t)$ where $v\in\mathbb{C}^n\cong T'_pM$.
 It is enough to show that $\tilde{\gamma}(t)=(z_1(t),\ldots,z_n(t))$ satisfies (\ref{eqn}).
 By the definition of the normal coordinates, we obtain $\tilde{\gamma}(0)=\varphi(0)=p$ and